 As a membership organization, you probably use several channels and systems to target and convert prospective members as well as drive member engagement and retention.

-These likely include web, mobile, email, and member management software or other CRM.
+These likely include web, mobile, email, and member management software/CRM.

-But the most successful membership organizations today have added a new technology to their martech mix — a customer data platform (CDP) to help them bring together all of the data they’re collecting across the aforementioned systems and then leverage that data in real time for marketing.
+But the most successful membership organizations today have added a new solution to their technology mix — a customer data platform (CDP) — to help them unify all data they collect across the aforementioned systems and then activate it across channels.

-- First-Party Data Unification: A CDP brings together all of your membership data across systems — including any membership management software you may use — into a single profile database, simultaneously eliminating those inhibiting data silos, which can cause headaches across the organization (especially for marketing).
-By consolidating all member and prospective member data in one place – whether its member status, behavioral & engagement data, demographics, location, or other data — you save tons of time on manual data uploads, exports, and list segmentation.
+- 1) First-party data unification: A CDP brings together all of your membership data across systems — including any membership management software you may use — into a single profile database that is accessible to your marketing and growth-focused business teams.
+By consolidating all existing member and prospective member data in one place – whether it’s membership status, behavioral and engagement data, past donations, marketing consent preferences, demographics, location, or other data — you save tons of time on manual data uploads, exports, and list segmentation.

-- First-Party Data Activation: The data you collect in a CDP is immediately available for activation to help you more effectively personalize individual experiences.
-Connect your core marketing technologies, including your aforementioned membership management software, to your CDP so you can enrich member profiles and build new segments that can be sent to all of your digital channels for targeting (e.g., email, web, Google, Facebook).
-Machine learning in the CDP enables you to deliver more effective 1:1 experiences based on each individual’s attributes, preferences, and behaviors.
+- 2) First-party data activation: The data you collect in a CDP is immediately available for activation to help you more effectively personalize individual experiences.
+Connect your core marketing and member engagement technologies to your CDP so you can enrich member profiles and build new segments that can be sent to all of your digital channels for targeting (e.g., email, web, Google, Facebook).
+Machine learning in the CDP enables you to deliver more effective one-to-one experiences based on each individual’s attributes, preferences, and behaviors.

 As with any new marketing technology, there are specific use cases that a CDP can enable.

-Here are some of the most common ways membership organizations — from consumer advocacy groups and non-profits to trade associations and service clubs — take advantage of the platform.
+Here are the most common ways membership organizations — consumer advocacy groups, non-profits, trade associations, and the like — take advantage of the platform.